Lakshyadhar Choudhury: As a poet and story writer

 He also wrote a handful of poems including Mor Lakshya.
 But his fame as a litterateur rests more on his prose.
 His aesthetic sense and style have given a unique dimension to his stories.
 His stories are based on the real life of the common people, which is full of tragic-comic events.
 His stories created a new school of writing in Assamese literature that captured the extraordinary real life stories of ordinary people.

 As a theatre actor

 On the occasion of the inauguration of the new building of the theater hall, Choudhury’s drama Thikana was staged for two nights, where he played the leading role.
 That was on May 12 and 13, 2000.
 At that time, Choudhury’s age was 85 years.
 The theater hall was full to its capacity with spectators who went to witness Choudhury acting at the age of 85 years.
-Soon afterwards, Choudhury fell ill and breathed his last on August 18, 2000.
+Soon afterwards, Choudhury fell ill and died on August 18, 2000.
 Always clad in dhoti and kurta made of khadi cloth, Choudhury had many noble qualities and his memory will linger on in Assamese society forever.
 Thus he continues to inspire the young and old alike on leading a life that is simple yet dedicated to the cause of the region, the nation and the humanity at large.